Yokash-H/Retail-Sales-Analysis/README.md

 # Retail Sales Analysis
-ETL pipeline for retail sales data using Python, Pandas, and MySQL
+ETL pipeline for retail sales data using Python, Pandas, MySQL and Tableau for visualization

-This is a simple **ETL project** I built to learn data engineering concepts.
-It takes sales data, cleans & transforms it using **Python + Pandas**, and then loads it into **MySQL** for analysis.

-## What it does
-- Extracts data from MySQL
+Overview
+This project implements an ETL pipeline for retail sales data.
+The workflow extracts data from a MySQL database, applies transformations such as revenue and profit calculations, and reloads the processed dataset for further use.
+The pipeline is supported with an interactive Tableau dashboard to provide actionable insights into sales trends and performance.

+Features
+Extraction: Data is pulled from MySQL.
-- Transforms it (adds Revenue, Profit, Flags, Year, Month)
+Transformation: Additional fields such as Revenue, Profit, Profit Flags, Year, and Month are derived.
-- Loads the cleaned data back into MySQL
+Loading: The transformed dataset is written back into MySQL.
+Visualization: Tableau dashboards enable interactive analysis of sales and profitability.

-## Tools used
+Tools and Technologies
-- Python
+Python
-- Pandas
+Pandas
-- MySQL
+MySQL

-Run it
+Tableau

+Key Insights
+Sales and profit trends across categories and regions Time-based analysis by year and month
+Profitability distribution with flagging for decision-making

+Getting Started
-1. Clone the repo
+Clone the repository
-2. Install requirements
+Install dependencies
-3. Update your DB credentials
+Update database credentials
-4. Run
+Run the ETL script

-Just a small step towards real world **data pipelines**
+Explore the Tableau dashboard